Subdivision 1. Scope. For purposes of this chapter, the terms defined in this section have the meanings given to them.

 Subd.
 9. Exempt person.
 "Exempt person" means a person exempt from residential mortgage originator licensing requirements, and a person exempt from residential mortgage service licensing requirements.

 Subd.
 10. Financial institution.
-"Financial institution" means a bank, bank and trust, trust company with banking powers, savings bank, savings association, or credit union, organized under the laws of this state or the United States; a Minnesota host state branch of an out-of-state state-chartered bank as provided for in section 49.411; an industrial loan and thrift under chapter 53; or a regulated lender under chapter 56.
+"Financial institution" means a bank, bank and trust, trust company with banking powers, savings bank, savings association, or credit union, organized under the laws of this state, any other state, or the United States; an industrial loan and thrift under chapter 53; or a regulated lender under chapter 56.
 The term "financial institution" also includes a subsidiary or operating subsidiary of a financial institution or of a bank holding company as defined in the federal Bank Holding Company Act, United States Code, title 12, section 1841 et seq., if the subsidiary or operating subsidiary can demonstrate to the satisfaction of the commissioner that it is regulated and subject to active and ongoing oversight and supervision by a federal banking agency, as defined in the Federal Deposit Insurance Act, United States Code, title 12, section 1811 et seq., or the commissioner.

 Subd.
 11. Lender.
 "Lender" means a person who makes residential mortgage loans including a person who provides table funding.